Partnership Forum 2017-2018 now open for registration!

 YLGs select an elite group of moderators for each group.
 Each moderator is a leader in a specific focus of real estate and development.

-Group Liaison: Julianne Stern, Affordable Housing and Economic Development, City and County of Denver
+Liaison: Julianne Stern, Housing Development Officer, Office of Economic Development, City and County of Denver

 2008: Julie Bender; Stuart Miner, Brownfield Partners; Susan Powers, Urban Ventures, LLC; George Thorn, Mile High Development

 2009: Cal Fulenwider, L. C. Fulenwider, Inc. ; Mike Komppa, Corum Real Estate Group; James Mulligan, Snell & Wilmer; Marilee Utter, Citiventure Associates